Skip to content

 Getting to Washington Island

-Visitors can use their own boat and dock at Kaps Marina or choose one of two ferry options to cross Death's Door passage to Washington Island.
-The Washington Island Ferry Line at the Northport Pier is the most popular transport.
-The fleet's five ferries, including one built to break the ice for year-round service, transport people, pets and automobiles daily.
+Visitors can use their own boat and dock at Kaps Marina or choose to cross the Death's Door passage to Washington Island on a ferry.
+The Washington Island Ferry Line at the Northport Pier boasts a fleet of five ferries, including one built to break the ice for year-round service daily.
 Open-air seating offers unobstructed views of Plum, Pilot and Detroit Islands, and a heated cabin provides comfort on colder rides.
 The ferry schedule varies by season and is posted online with the rates for people, autos, motorcycles and bikes.
 Oversized vehicles are welcome with one-way rates listed online, and leashed pets ride free.
 Tickets are sold on a first-come, first-served basis, and riders should be in line at least 15 minutes before departure.

 Washington Island ferry.